|As only a tiny section of Ravla Khempur, also known as the Best Exotic Marigold Hotel, for the 2012 movie filmed on site.|

 |We were delighted to see the curly ears of the Marwari horses at the hotel.|

-We visited Udaipur during one of the excursions on the Maharajas Express Train on day 3, and posted the story and photos on day 4, as shown at this link.
-After reviewing our 55-night tour of the balance of India, it appeared we’d be repeating a number of venues we’d already visited in Udaipur, on the train’s various excursions.
+We visited Udaipur during one of the excursions on the Maharajas Express Train on day three and posted the story and photos on day 4, as shown at this link.
+After reviewing our 55-night tour of the balance of India, it appeared we’d be repeating several venues we’d already visited in Udaipur on the train’s various excursions.

-The concept of visiting previously seen venues didn’t appeal to us and thus, we contacted Rajiv at Tailormade Journeys and he canceled the repeats, replacing them with other tours we’re doing now that we’re back in Udaipur.
+The concept of visiting previously seen venues didn’t appeal to us, and thus, we contacted Rajiv at Tailormade Journeys.
+He canceled the repeats, replacing them with other tours we’re doing now that we’re back in Udaipur.

 |Although the property is well-worn over its 400 years, it is amazingly well-preserved and maintained.|